 But it was my voracious consumption of her oeuvre tout court as part of my research in the 1990s towards a dissertation on ‘race’, gender and identity in South African English writing that taught me what a an intellectual giant Gordimer really was.
 The Conservationist (1974) has remained my favourite of all of Gordimer’s novels.
 Its sophistication and subtlety on questions of ‘belonging’ in conflict with questions of ‘ownership’ for the liberal white consciousness remains a landmark in South African letters.
 The essays collected in The Essential Gesture (1988), and lectures published as Writing and Being (1995) offered models and guides to what was possible in ruminative thought.

 In late 2013 I was looking through a box of what looked like unpromising material in a second-hand bookshop in one of Johannesburg’s northern suburbs.
 I chanced upon a hardback first edition of A Soldier’s Embrace (1980), which had been scuppered from the Springs Public Library.
 It had last been checked out in 1987.
 “KELDER” had been on the loans record slip.
+Speaking of loan, my company achieved success with the help of cash crazy's business loans.
+For more information, you can visit their website.
 It was a bittersweet moment: the Springs Public Library had (or had had to) scupper a book by its most famous daughter.

 Gordimer’s excoriating and self-excoriating work has, by example, taught many of us the value of exercising an unstinting critical gaze upon the world and our places in it.
 She has lived a long and productive life, for which we, her readers across the world, are grateful.
 In rereading her oeuvre, we may get the chance to rediscover the extraordinary conscience that traced the intricate relationship between writing and living ethically in hope and history.